JEE-dream-team/cs207-FinalProject/docs/documentation.md

 `jeeautodiff` is a python package for automatically differentiating a function input to the program.
 The package supports both forward-mode differentiation and reverse-mode differentiation; descriptions and advantages of each are discussed in the [Background](#Background) section below.

 # Background
+## Overview
 Chain rule:

 <img src="https://github.com/JEE-dream-team/cs207-FinalProject/blob/final/docs/images/ChainRule.png" width="300">

+## Forward mode
+Forward-mode automatic differentiation solves for the derivative of a given function by decomposing the function into elementary arithmetic operations and elementary functions and applying the chain rule repeatedly, traversing the chain rule from inside to outside.
+By combining the use of the chain rule with the decomposition into to elementary functions and operations, automatic differentiation can achieve results with machine precision.

+### Graph structure
+This is represented visually via a directed graph of nodes and edges, where the nodes represent some operation done on an elementary function from the decomposition.
+The value at the derivative of each node are found simultaneously, and each subsequent node along the directed graph can be expressed as operands that have already been calculated in some previous node.
+As such, the full symbolic expression of the derivative is never found; the expressions are local to each node and simplified at each step of the way.

+Mechanically, the expression is first broken down into an “evaluation trace,” containing a set of xi traces or intermediary computed variables.
+Next, the calculation is visualized via steps in an “evaluation graph,” which reflects the computation elements with edges and nodes.

+### Dual numbers
+Mathematically, the forward mode is equivalent to conducting a set of operations on dual numbers, which are each expressed in a real component plus an additional dual component, ɛ.
+By substituting (x + ɛ x') for x in f(x) where f is any one operation, we see that operating on x returns the value of the expression as the real component and the derivative as the dual component.
+As functions become nested, the chain rule is applied, which requires both the value of the function and its derivative to evaluate; that the dual numbers store both simultaneously makes this calculation more efficient.

+### Example
+Images go here.

+## Reverse mode
+When the network becomes very big, forward mode AD can be computationally expensive.
+Reverse-mode AD, also known as back-propagation, is a specific implementation of automatic differentiation in which the computational graph is traversed in reverse.
+This implementation is a mainstay of machine learning as it is commonly used to train neural networks.
+Mechanically, reverse mode calculates derivatives as the second step of a two-part process.
+First, the original function code is evaluated forward, populating intermediate variables and recording the dependencies in the computational graph.
+Next, derivatives are calculated by propagating adjoint derivatives reverse, from the outputs to the inputs.
+Here, we can no longer interleave the calculation of the derivates with the evaluation of the original expression; the dual number mental model does not apply.
+Let’s consider the example reviewed above.

+### Example:
+Images go here.

 # Usage
 ## Installation